Chickohn/Visual_Robot_Arm/README.md

 - Train the robot to look at the camera data instead and be able to pick things up using that data instead
 - Store a trained model
 - Test the model on the new environment containing the beakers

+notes for write-up:

+- Real Life camera would likely pick up more objects in a lab, would increase processing time
+-